 At times projects initiated by members or chapters take on a larger scope and those involved ask to be recognized as National VFP Projects.
-Currently there are nine National Projects.
 For more information, visit our VFP website.

 Save Our VA

 The Save Our VA Campaign is an effort of Veterans For Peace members to stop the privatization of VA Healthcare.
 They advocate for policies that will preserve the ability of the VA's (Department of Veterans Affairs) Veterans Health Administration (VHA) to provide comprehensive, high-quality, cutting-edge healthcare to the nine million American veterans who rely on VA health facilities.